Aarakshan: Critical reception

-Aarakshan mostly garnered mixed reviews.
+Aarakshan mostly garnered mixed to positive reviews.
 Taran Adarsh of Bollywood Hungama rated it with 4 stars and said – "On the whole, Aarakshan communicates an engaging story with very relatable characters.
 It's a movie that is truly inspiring and thought-provoking, but at the same time, its running time [almost 2.45 hours] is a deterrent.(...)
 Aarakshan not only works as a film, but also as a tool to drive home a forceful message.
 It's a daring, heroic, commanding and an engaging film that shouldn't be missed!".
 He also praised the performance of the leads.
 Nikhat Kazmi of The Times of India gave it 3 stars and said – "Sad.
 Because as a film on the issue of reservation, Aarakshan was rocking till the first half.
 But as an omnibus on the travails of India's education system, it flounders into no-man's land.
 Watch it for the intermittent high drama and the gritty performances, scattered as they are."
 Shivesh Kumar of IndiaWeekly awarded the movie 3 out of 5 stars.
 Dainik Bhaskar awarded three stars in their review and wrote – "Watch it for the conflicts between the characters and an outstanding performance by Amitabh Bachchan.
 On the flipside, if you expect drama and finesse that you witnessed in Prakash Jha's last release 'Rajneeti', you will be disappointed."
 Vandana Krishnan from Behindwoods rated it 1.5/5 and said that the film represents "Great bottle bad wine" further citing "Overall, the film falls short of the expectations the trailer, start cast and story had created."